msdrigg/site/blog/2024-12-30-discord-based-in-app-messaging/index.md

 ## Addendum: Moved it all to fly.io + rust

-I have moved my whole infrastructure off of cloudflare workers due to the workers egress IP getting banned from discord.

-Despite having a cloudflare workers setup guide, every workers bot got IP banned because there isn't a way to setup a dedicated egress IP for a worker.
-On top of that, Discord has a long-ish standing issue with no workarounds shown: [https://github.com/discord/discord-api-docs/issues/7146](https://github.com/discord/discord-api-docs/issues/7146).
+So last week the cloudflare workers egress IP got banned for 6 days by discord.
+This meant that my whole messaging infrastructure was down for a week and I had no easy recourse.
+There is no way to choose (or even pay for) a dedicated egress IP for a Cloudflare Workers, and Discord says there's no way around this [https://github.com/discord/discord-api-docs/issues/7146](https://github.com/discord/discord-api-docs/issues/7146).

+I thought cloudflare workers was a safe bet because Discord even has a setup guide for how to host a bot on Cloudflare Workers but unfortunately I was mistaken.

+So I rewrote my whole backend in pure Rust + sqlite to replace the workers backend.
+It wasn't too hard but it was much more annoying than it needed to be because my whole storage infrastructure was based off CF Workers primitives (kv store and durable objects).
+Thankfully I was able to export all the data and am back up only a few days downtime.

-Even though the IP was unbanned after a week, but I had already finished re-writing my backend to run within the fly.io rust server.
-I didn't change anything about the API but I like the rust version better anyway, so that's what I will be using going forward.
-Take a look [here](https://github.com/msdrigg/Roam/tree/main/backend)
+Even though the IP was unbanned after 6 days, I had already finished re-writing my backend to run within the fly.io rust server, and I like having the peace of mind that I can purchase a dedicated egress IP if I need one.

+In the rewrite I didn't change anything about the API but I cleaned a lot of stuff up and got to use the rust concurrency primitives which are a lot nicer than what's available in JS.
+And on top of that I simplified my infrastructure to a single container that I can host anywhere!

-The biggest thing that scarred me initially was the database, but I just setup a simple sqlite db running on a fly volume.
+The biggest thing that scarred me initially about hosting in a single container was the database.
+I was worried about managing volumes and what happens if the disk fails, but I just setup a simple sqlite db running on a fly volume.
 These get backed up every day and I can go back and restore it if anything happens.

+Take a look if you're interested in the improvements [https://github.com/msdrigg/Roam/tree/3da8afb5017de5fdfc39a4dbb7a0b15c2d7078b9/backend](https://github.com/msdrigg/Roam/tree/3da8afb5017de5fdfc39a4dbb7a0b15c2d7078b9/backend)